Matias Ranillo Sr.: Japanese occupation

 Already an elected assemblyman at the outbreak of World War II in Manila on December 7, 1941, he was captured by the Japanese and later recaptured and imprisoned by the American forces in June 1942.
 He was subsequently released in December 1942 and was appointed civilian governor of the Province of Zamboanga under the auspices of the US Tenth Military District.
 During this time, he ensured that the people Zamboanga did not starve as much by conducting a food production campaign and coordinating with other Filipino guerilla-controlled areas to allow necessary supplies to flow to the peninsula.
 His efforts also provided American and Filipino troops refuge and staging area for the liberation of the peninsula from the Japanese occupation.

 Family

-Ranillo married Sotera Colana Kaper and had children named Virginia Ranillo-Papa and Matias Ranillo Jr. (died in 1969).
-He has grandchildren named Mat Ranillo III, Suzette Ranillo, and a great-grandchild named Krista Ranillo.
+Matias Ranillo married Sotera Colana Kaper and had 5 children named Virginia Ranillo (married Commodore Jack Papa), Consuelo Ranillo (married Atty.
+Gil Gatchalian), Matias ‘Mat’ Ranillo Jr. (married actress Gloria Sevilla), Miguel Ranillo (married Dr. Heidi Zapanta), and Gloria Ranillo (married Dr. Raoul Vicente Armada).
+He has 20 grandchildren and 37 great-grandchildren.